TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab8.md

 ### TS

-You have already used TS in a previous lab to write constraints.
+You have already used TS in a previous lab to specify constraints.
-In this lab you specify typing rules for expressions, and more constraints in TS.
+In this lab, you specify typing rules for expressions and additional constraints in TS.

 #### Debugging

 Your test cases from the previous lab should enable a principled way of testing type analysis.
-But, hovers also offer a quick way to check if type analysis works as expected.
+In addition, hover functionality in the MiniJava editor also offers a quick way to check if type analysis works as expected.
 When you move your mouse over an expression or definition in a MiniJava editor, you should see its type in a hover text.

 When you get unexpected results, you can inspect index entries and collected tasks with the *Show analysis*, *Show tasks* and *Show index* builders.